When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Difference Between Modem and Router

-The main difference between a router and a modem is that the former distributes internet connection to your gadgets while the latter is your link to the internet.
+The main difference between a router and a modem is that the former distributes an internet connection to your gadgets while the latter is your link to the internet.

 Understanding the Modem and what it does